Session 2: Advanced Chunking & Preprocessing - Test Solutions¶

 Explanation: Detecting content types allows the chunker to make intelligent decisions about where to split content.
 For example, it can keep table rows together, preserve code blocks, and maintain hierarchical relationships between headings and their content.

-In hierarchical chunking, why is it important to track element hierarchy levels?
+Question 2: In hierarchical chunking, why is it important to track element hierarchy levels?

 A) To reduce memory usage